yorevs/homesetup/README.md

 ------- | -------
 q       | exit
-reload  | 'Reload all dotfiles and check for updates' save    | 'Save the current directory to be loaded by `load` alias' load    | 'cd into the saved directory issued by `save` alias' sudo    | 'Enable aliases to be sudo’ed' cls     | clear vi      | vim
+reload  | 'Reload all dotfiles and check for updates' sudo    | 'Enable aliases to be sudo’ed' cls     | clear vi      | vim